Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

    The 3 hours is calculated from `blocks_storage.tsdb.block_ranges_period` + `blocks_storage.tsdb.head_compaction_idle_timeout` Grafana Mimir parameters to give enough time for ingesters to remove stale series from memory.
 Stale series will be there due to series being moved between ingesters.

-1. If the current `<N>` above in `ingester.zoneAwareReplication.migration.replicas` is less than `ingester.replicas`, go back to step 8.
+1. If the current `<N>` above in `ingester.zoneAwareReplication.migration.replicas` is less than `ingester.replicas`, go back to step 6.

+1. If you are using [shuffle sharding]({{< relref "../operators-guide/configure/configuring-shuffle-sharding" >}}), it must be turned off on the read path at this point.

+   1. Update your configuration with these values and keep them until otherwise instructed.

+      ```yaml
+      querier:
+        extraArgs:
+          "querier.shuffle-sharding-ingesters-enabled": "false"
+      ruler:
+        extraArgs:
+          "querier.shuffle-sharding-ingesters-enabled": "false"
+      ```

+   1. Upgrade the installation with the `helm` command and make sure to provide the flag `-f migrate.yaml` as the last flag.

+   1. Wait until queriers and rulers have restarted.

+   1. Monitor resource utilization of queriers and rulers and scale up if necessary.
+Turning off shuffle sharding may increase resource utilization.

 1. Enable zone awareness on the write path.